 Luis F. Rodríguez, Angela R. Green, Daniel W. Shike

 While agricultural lands are often considered to be potential greenhouse gas (GHG) sinks, these lands also must meet growing human needs for food, feed, fiber, and energy.
 This presents a great opportunity for agricultural producers, especially in light of emerging ecosystem service markets and regulations.
 Meanwhile, agriculture often is singled out as a contributor to water and air pollution, including the generation of the powerful GHG, methane.
-These competing pressures pose a critical need to find innovative ways to balance agricultural productivity, while managing environmental impacts, identified as the focus of this work.
+These competing pressures pose a critical need to find innovative ways to balance agricultural productivity while managing environmental impacts, identified as the focus of this work.
 The goal of this proposed research is to develop decision support tools for livestock producers, particularly ruminant animal producers, to optimally manage economic and environmental system performance.
-Cattle production presents particular challenges in this regard, as methane produced from these systems can amount to 70% all domestic methane emissions.
+Cattle production presents particular challenges in this regard, as methane produced from these systems can amount to 70% of all domestic methane emissions.
 However, improved management of crop and forage systems make it possible to offset a significant portion of GHGs by emission avoidance and terrestrial sequestration.

 The investigators have devised three key tools that will lead to the development of models capable of decision support.
 First, we have demonstrated the capability to monitor in-field cattle movements utilizing global positioning systems (Figure 1).
 This will allow us to monitor the impacts cattle have on pasture, both positive and negative, thus providing the ability to better utilize the GHG sequestration capacity of pastures.
 Second, we have demonstrated the impact of management intensive rotational-grazing of cool season pastures, as well as strip-grazing crop residues, on cattle performance and economics in farm demonstration plots (Figure 2).
 This will allow us to design new practices to influence cattle behavior to encourage positive GHG balances, while improving system economics.
 Lastly, we have built expertise in monitoring impacts of crop management practices on soil carbon balances and fertility.
 This will allow more credible and permanent carbon sequestration.